 Prior to 2007, the main sources for estimates of new investment in UK equity securities were a range of statistical surveys conducted by ONS.
 Data were then adjusted to take account of total levels of foreign investment in shares as indicated by the results of ONS's biennial Share Ownership Survey.
 The Share Ownership Survey identifies the beneficial owner of listed UK equity securities held by both UK and foreign residents.
 Adjustments are made to exclude holdings of a direct investment nature and to establish the beneficial ownership of nominee and third party shareholdings.
 From 2007, new investment in UK equity securities by non-residents is derived by residual.
-Non-resident investment in UK equity securities is obtained by assuming that any net transactions in UK equity securities not attributable to the domestic sectors of the UK (using all available data sources) are attributable to foreign residents.
+Non-resident investment in UK equity securities to the domestic sectors of the UK (using all available data sources) are attributable to foreign residents.